MrGiddy/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 	- You are not allowed to declare new variables of “type” array
 	- You are not allowed to hard-code special values
 	- We will use the -fsanitize=signed-integer-overflow gcc flag to compile your code

+### 101. Don't hate the hacker, hate the code
+* Create a program that generates random valid passwords for the program 101-crackme.
+You are allowed to use the standard library
+	- You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests) man srand, rand, time
+	- gdb and objdump can help